Brooklyn Cotgrave

 I am incredibly honoured to be a recipient of the Roy Cooper Memorial Scholarship provided by the Learning Disability Association of Ontario.
 This scholarship helped immensely towards my first year of university and I am truly honoured to be recognized by such an amazing organization.

-I have just finished my first year at McMaster University for Biology and Mathematics.
+I am now in my second year at McMaster University for Biology and Mathematics.
 I have always found change in my life difficult and this was especially evident during the transition to university.
 In particular, the prospect of living on my own, adjusting to a new environment, and building new relationships evoked a lot of anxiety.

 Along my journey, I believe that self-advocacy has been one of the most beneficial skills towards my success.
 The ability to communicate and understand my needs and strengths truly has allowed me to access the help I needed.
 In addition, self-advocacy is an ongoing process which I am still developing to this day.
 In the end, I encourage all neurodiverse individuals to believe in themselves, their dreams, and to have the courage to seek help along the way.